tacibey/kraffe-roasters/src/content/blog/en/how-to-choose-the-right-coffee-roaster-capacity.md

 readTime: 8
 tags: ["coffee roaster machine", "home coffee roaster", "coffee roasting business", "commercial roaster", "industrial roaster", "drum roaster", "coffee roaster capacity", "kraffe roasters"]
 ---
-# How to Choose the Right Coffee Roaster Capacity

 Choosing the right coffee roaster capacity is one of the most critical decisions when investing in a roasting operation.